arcus/education_modules/r_reshape_long_wide/r_reshape_long_wide.md

 ### Wide Data

 We'll start with wide data, which may be more familiar to you.
 Wide data stores variables in columns, with (ideally) each variable assigned its own column.
 Consider, for example, some fabricated biosample data.
 In this study, research subjects have come in for one or two biosample data collections.
 Either blood or saliva was taken.
 This is the way data might be stored in REDCap, for example, if you use events with suffixes to indicate which event.
+Make sure you scroll over to get a better idea of what this data looks like.

 <div style="font-size:70%">